3rd Infantry Division (Belgium)

-The 3rd Infantry Division (3de Infanterie Divisie) was an infantry division of the Belgian Army that existed during the Battle of Belgium during the Second World War.
+The 3rd Infantry Division (3de Infanterie Divisie) was an infantry division of the Belgian Army that existed during the First World War (1914-1918) and the Battle of Belgium (1940) during the Second World War.

 History

 World War I

 At the start of World War I, the 3rd Infantry Division was known as ‘3rd Division’, since they were one of only Seven active divisions of the Belgian Army in 1914.
-Commanded by Lieutenant-General Gérard Leman, the headquarters are at Liege.
+The headquarters are at Liege.
 The 3rd Division was composed of the 9th, 11th, 12th, and 14th Mixed Brigades, all of which are formed from Regiments of-the-line.
 Cavalry support comes from the 2nd Lancer Regiment, with artillery from 3rd Artillery Regiment.